-By the end of the book of Bamidbar, Moses career as a leader seemed to have come to its end.
-He had appointed his successor, Joshua, and it would be he, not Moses, who would lead the people across the Jordan into the promised land.
-Moses seemed to have achieved everything he was destined to achieve.
+By the end of the book of Bamidbar, Moses’ career as a leader would seem to be ending.
+He had appointed his successor, Joshua, and it would be Joshua, not Moses, who would lead the people across the Jordan into the Promised Land.
+Moses seemed to have now achieved everything he was destined to achieve.
 For him there would be no more battles to fight, no more miracles to perform, no more prayers to make on behalf of the people.

 It is what Moses did next that bears the mark of greatness.
-For the last month of his life he assembled the people and delivered the series of addresses we know as the book of Devarim, literally "words."
-In them he reviewed the people's past and foresaw their future.
-He gave them laws, some he had given them before but in a different form, others that were new and that he had waited to announce until the people were about to enter the land.
-Linking all these details of law and history into a single overarching vision, he taught the people to see themselves as an am kadosh, a holy people, the only people whose sovereign and lawgiver was God himself.
+For the final month of his life he stood before the assembled people, and delivered the series of addresses we know as the book of Deuteronomy or Devarim, literally “words.”
+In these addresses, he reviewed the people’s past and foresaw their future.
+He gave them laws.
+Some he had given them before but in a different form.
+Others were new; he had delayed announcing them until the people were about to enter the land.
+Linking all these details of law and history into a single overarching vision, he taught the people to see themselves as an am kadosh, a holy people, the only people whose sovereign and lawgiver was God Himself.

-If someone who knew nothing about Judaism and the Jewish people were to ask you for a single book that would explain them both - who Jews are and why they do what they do - the best answer would be Devarim.
+If someone who knew nothing about Judaism and the Jewish people were to ask you for a single book that would explain both who Jews are and why they do what they do, the best answer would be Devarim.
 No other book so encapsulates and dramatises all the key elements of Judaism as a faith and way of life.

-In a much-watched TED lecture, and a book with the same name,(1) Simon Sinek says that the transformative leaders are those who 'Start with Why.'
-More poetically, Antoine de Saint-Exupery said, "If you want to build a ship, don't drum up people together to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea."
+In a much-watched TED talk, and a book with the same name,1 Simon Sinek says that the transformative leaders are those who ‘Start with Why.’
+More poetically, Antoine de Saint-Exupery said, “If you want to build a ship, don’t drum up people together to collect wood and don’t assign them tasks and work, but rather teach them to long for the endless immensity of the sea.”

-In Devarim, Moses gave the people their Why.
-They are God's people, the nation on whom He has set his love, the people He rescued from slavery and gave, in the form of the commandments, the constitution of liberty.
+Through the addresses we read in the book of Devarim, Moses gave the people their Why.
+They are God’s people, the nation on whom He has set His love, the people He rescued from slavery and gave, in the form of the commandments, the constitution of liberty.
 They may be small but they are unique.
 They are the people who, in themselves, testify to something beyond themselves.
 They are the people whose fate will defy the normal laws of history.
-Other nations, says Moses, will recognise the miraculous nature of the Jewish story - and so, from Blaise Pascal to Nikolai Berdyaev and beyond, they did.
+Other nations, says Moses, will recognise the miraculous nature of the Jewish story – and so, from Blaise Pascal to Nikolai Berdyaev and beyond, they did.

-In the last month of his life Moses ceased to be the liberator, the miracle-worker and redeemer, and became instead Moshe Rabbenu, "Moses, our teacher."
-He was the first instance in history of a leadership type in which Jews have excelled: the leader-as-teacher.
+In the last month of his life Moses ceased to be the liberator, the miracle-worker, the redeemer, and became instead Moshe Rabbeinu, “Moses, our teacher.”
+He was the first example in history of the leadership type in which Jews have excelled: the leader as teacher.

 Moses surely knew that some of his greatest achievements would not last forever.
 The people he had rescued would one day suffer exile and persecution again.
 The next time, though, they would not have a Moses to do miracles.
 So he planted a vision in their minds, hope in their hearts, a discipline in their deeds and a strength in their souls that would never fade.
 When leaders become educators they change lives.

 A king was only to be appointed at the request of the people.
-According to Ibn Ezra, the appointment of a king was a permission, not an obligation.
-Abrabanel held that it was a concession to human frailty.
-Rabbenu Bachya regarded the existence of a king as a punishment, not a reward.(3) In short, Judaism is at best ambivalent about monarchy, that is to say, about leadership-as-power.
+According to Ibn Ezra, the appointment of a king was a permitted, but not an obligation.
+Abarbanel held that it was a concession to human frailty.
+Rabbeinu Bachya regarded the existence of a king as a punishment, not a reward.3 In short, Judaism is at best ambivalent about monarchy - that is to say, about leadership as power.

 On the other hand, its regard for teachers is almost unlimited.
-"Let the fear of your teacher be as the fear of heaven," says the Talmud.(4) Respect and reverence for your teacher should be greater even than respect nd reverence for your parents, rules Rambam, because parents bring you into this world, while teachers give you entrance to the world to come.(5)
+“Let the fear of your teacher be as the fear of heaven,” says the Talmud.4 Respect and reverence for your teacher should be greater even than respect and reverence for your parents, rules Rambam, because parents bring you into this world, while teachers give you entrance to the World to Come.5

-When someone exercises power over us, he or she diminishes us, but when someone teaches us, he or she helps us grow.
-That is why Judaism, with its acute concern for human dignity, favours leadership-as-education over leadership-as-power.
+When someone exercises power over us, they diminish us, but when someone teaches us, they help us grow.
+That is why Judaism, with its acute concern for human dignity, favours leadership as education over leadership as power.
 And it began with Moses, at the end of his life.

-Teachers are the unacknowledged builders of the future, and if a leader seeks to make lasting change, he or she must follow in the footsteps of Moses and become an educator.
-The leader-as-teacher, using influence not power, spiritual and intellectual authority rather coercive force, was one the greatest contributions Judaism ever made to the moral horizons of humankind and it can be seen most clearly in the Book of Devarim, when Moses for the last month of his life summoned the next generation and taught them laws and lessons that would survive, and inspire, as long as there are human beings on earth.
+Teachers are the unacknowledged builders of the future, and if a leader seeks to make lasting change, they must follow in the footsteps of Moses and become an educator.
+The leader as teacher, using influence not power, spiritual and intellectual authority rather coercive force, was one the greatest contributions Judaism ever made to the moral horizons of humankind and it can be seen most clearly in the Book of Devarim, when Moses for the last month of his life summoned the next generation and taught them laws and lessons that would survive, and inspire, as long as there are human beings on earth.

-1. The lecture can be seen at http://www.youtube.com/watch?v=qp0HIF3SfI4.
-The book is: Simon Sinek, Start with Why: How Great Leaders Inspire Everyone to Take Action, Portfolio, 2011.
+- Simon Sinek, Start with Why: How Great Leaders Inspire Everyone to Take Action, Portfolio, 2011.
+The lecture can be seen at http://www.youtube.com/watch?v=qp0HIF3SfI4.

-3. In their commentaries to Deut.
+- In their commentaries to Deut.
 17:15.
-Rabbenu Bachya's point is that the people should in principle have needed no other king than God himself.
-In support of his view he quotes Hosea: "They set up kings without my consent; they choose princes without my approval" (Hos.
-8:4); and "So in my anger I gave you a king, and in my wrath I took him away" (Hos.
-13:11).
+Rabbenu Bachya’s point is that the people should in principle have needed no other king than God Himself.
+In support of his view, he quotes Hosea: “They set up kings without My consent; they choose princes without My approval” (8:4); and “So in My anger I gave you a king, and in My wrath I took him away” (13:11).